This post may contain affiliate links. Please see our disclosure policy.

 - Using a springform pan is key for that perfect cheesecake release!

-Eden’s Cheesecake Making Tips
+Eden’s Expert Cheesecake Tips

 Nope!
 Because of the cream cheese and eggs, it needs to be refrigerated within 6 hours max.
 Overnight is too long and not food-safe.